 Reel 22 includes letters by Reverend Philip B. Gordon, Ti-bish-go-gi-jik (Ojibwa, 1885-1948), written from Reserve, Wisconsin, 1914-1919.
 Additional letters by Father Gordon are found in the Bureau of Catholic Indian Missions Records, Series 1-1 General Correspondence.

-Restrictions: Reels 9, 15, and 16 are restricted indefinitely as they contain school records, i.e. Holy Childhood School, Harbor Springs, Michigan, and St. Joseph's School, Keshena, Menominee Reservation, Wisconsin.
-The Family Educational Rights and Privacy Act (FERPA) of 1974 is a law governing access to student-related educational records that is enforced by the Family Policy Compliance Office (FPCO) of the U.S. Department of Education.
+Restrictions: Reels 8-9 and 16 are restricted indefinitely as they contain pre-1930 sacramental and/or school records, i.e. Holy Childhood Church and School, Cross Village/ Harbor Springs, Michigan, and St. Michael's Mission and Joseph's School, Keshena, Menominee Reservation, Wisconsin.
+Guidelines for Catholic sacramental records by the Association of Catholic Diocesan Archivists follow the U.S. Government practice of 70-year closure on census records and The Family Educational Rights and Privacy Act (FERPA) of 1974 is a federal law governing access to student-related educational records that is enforced by the Family Policy Compliance Office (FPCO) of the U.S. Department of Education.
 In 1993, since FERPA's statutory language did not expressly answer questions regarding the termination of a student's right to prohibit disclosure, FPCO concluded that this right was personal and lapsed upon death (Correspondence of Leroy Rooker, Director of FPCO, to Honorable John J. Duncan, Jr., March 3, 1993).
 In standard archival practice, restrictions on life-long records are lifted 70 years after their date of creation.
 However, also due to FERPA's statutory language, these restrictions do not apply to student records held by non-educational institutions such as the U.S. National Archives, which also holds copies of these student attendance records.
 For more information about access to these records and other genealogical records at Marquette University, please submit an Application for Genealogical Query.
 For some schools, sanitized facsimiles (photocopies with obliterated confidential information) are available to on-site visitors as noted in the descriptive inventories.
 For contact information about access to these records at a record center of the U.S. National Archives, see Marquette's Guides to Catholic-Related Records about Native Americans in the United States.
 These records are not at Marquette, but at the institutions described.

 Sacred Heart Franciscan Series 2, Realia: "Vital Records," reel 24, in part, focuses on correspondence between Franciscans and the dioceses.
 It includes reports about the missions, and correspondence between Franciscans and the editors of the Franciscan publications, which published a number of their historical writings.